moreauleonard/AutoDeployForcepointCertificateVPNClient/README.md

-# Powershell Scripts for Forcepoint VPN Clients
+# Powershell Scripts for Forcepoint VPN Clients (Windows)

 This powershell scripts are useful to deploy VPN authentication by certificate, for Forcepoint VPN Client.
+Use case : VPN Client is installed on user computer and authentication is made with username/password

+PFX will be stored on Windows Certificate Store
+CRT will be store on Forcepoint AppData path

 ## Installation